16 or 24 bits

 Improve the resolution 256 times!

-Often pictures are used to demonstrated the difference between high and low resolution audio.
+Often pictures are used to demonstrate the difference between high and low resolution audio.

 Indeed, the higher the resolution, the sharper the image.